rmemory/li_ion_charge/README.md

 * Run CvPcb to associate parts in schematic with footprints, creating footprints where necessary

+* PCBNew for layout
+  * Read current net list
+  * Mode Footprint button selected (third from the right in the top bar).
+Then right click on the stack of footprints and select "Glob Move and Place->Move All modules"

 A slightly larger 4.7 uF capacitor, with a 1206 foot print will be used.
 4.7 uF are available in an 0805 size, but they tend to be more expensive and more difficuclt to find.